 She would then sieve off these egg-y bits after the clear stock cooled.

-By far, this method produces the clearest stock you’ve ever seen!
+By far, this method produces the clearest stock you’ve ever seen…ideal for a bowl of breakfast broth!

 How Long Does Clarified Stock Last?